floooh/oryol/code/Modules/Gfx/README.md

 ...
 ```

-Alternatively, the rendering backend can be selected by setting
+Alternatively, the rendering backend can be selected by activating
-the cmake options directly in the cmake config tool:
+cmake options directly in the cmake config tool:

 ```bash
 > fips config